S3 method for class 'sdmTMB'

-Make predictions from an sdmTMB model; can predict on the original or new data.
+Make predictions from an sdmTMB model.
+Predictions can be made on the original data or on new data.

 Usage